Table of Contents Show

 What could be the maximum size of planaria?

 Plenaries are generally roughly between 3 and 15 mm (0.1 and 0.6 inches) long, but some are greater than 30 cm (around 1 foot).
-The majority of plenaries are found in freshwater, and often they can be seen in vast numbers; some are aquatic and some are land-based.
+Most plenaries are found in freshwater, and often they can be seen in vast numbers; some are aquatic and some are land-based.